pauline-rugwevera/food-and-wine-quiz/README.md

  After completing the site layout and styling, I needed to test out the color contrast and I used [WebAmi](https://webaim.org/resources/contrastchecker/).
 Two of my colors green and cream were failing.
 It was not in any intention to change everything completely so had to add an extra color for a good contrast.

  ## Javascript
- The first problem I encountered Javascript that took me hours to get through was displaying answers or choice corresponding to each question.
+ The first problem I encountered with Javascript that took me hours to get through was displaying answers or choice corresponding to each question.
 All that was displaying was undefined.
-This however was solved using dataset attribute, that I attributed to all answers/choice text in html then created a function that displays in html, a concept I learned from [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw).
+This however was solved using dataset attribute, that I attributed to all answers/choice text in html then created a function that displays them in html, a concept I learned from [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw).

  After fixing the layout testing putting all the buttons in place and functionality, I realised a user can easily skip questions without answering them by clicking the next button.
 This took me a whole lot of hours trying to fix yet it was only one line of code needed.
 Solved this using the button disabled property from [W3C Schools](https://www.w3schools.com/jsref/prop_pushbutton_disabled.asp)

- Upon further testing, I also realized the question were displaying in between the question count and the score instead of occupying a whole space.
+ Upon further testing, I also realized the questions were displaying in between the question count and the score instead of occupying a whole space.
 Also the maximum questions produced were 9 instead of the intended 10.
 To fix this, I had to add some margin to the questions so they could be displayed properly, only one line of code was needed to be adjusted.
 In the get new question function, I noticed that inside the if statement I had put the greater than or equal to the number of maximum questions which caused only 9 questions to be generated.
-I simply removed the equal sign to fix this.
+I simply removed the equal sign to fix this respectively.

  Something I later realised when I thought the quiz was done was when a user selects the answer then decides to quit the quiz.
-The correct or wrong class applied there was carried on to the next time a user decides again to play the game.
+The correct or wrong class applied there was carried on to the next time or round a user decides again to play the game.
 Fixing this,I had to call the function responsible for disabling these classes everytime the quit button is clicked.